near/nft-bid-market/quick-reference.md

 near call $NFT_CONTRACT_ID nft_approve '{"token_id": "1:3", "account_id": "'$MARKET_CONTRACT_ID'",
 "msg": "{\"Sale\": {\"sale_conditions\": {\"near\": \"10000\"}, \"token_type\": \"1\", \"start\": null, \"end\": null, \"origins\": null} }"}' --accountId $CONTRACT_PARENT --deposit 1
 ```
+Only the first token has origin fee.
+It might be paid to `NFT_CONTRACT_ID` after the NFT is sold.
+The number `100` in the method corresponds to 1% origin fee.

-He sets the price of `10000` yoctoNEAR for each token.
+`CONTRACT_PARENT` sets the price of `10000` yoctoNEAR for each token.
 Fees are automatically added to this amount, thus if you look at the sale
 ```bash
 near view $MARKET_CONTRACT_ID get_sale '{"nft_contract_token": "'$NFT_CONTRACT_ID'||1:1"}'
 ```